vivekmehendiratta/medicalAppointmentClassification/README.md

 # Project Motivation

-For this project, I uused Kaggle open dataset 'Brazil medical appointment' from 2016 to better enhance my knowledge in:
+For this project, I used Kaggle open dataset 'Brazil medical appointment' from 2016 to better enhance my knowledge in:

     Feature Engineering
     Feature Selection